Govindudu Andarivadele

 The film is partially inspired by the 1991 Telugu film Seetharamayya Gari Manavaralu directed by Kranthi Kumar.
-Govindudu Andarivadele portrays a "non-resident Indian" named Abhiram who visits his grandfather Balaraju's house as a student of agriculture.
+Govindudu Andarivadele portrays a non-resident Indian named Abhiram who visits his grandfather Balaraju's house as a student of agriculture.
 He actually came to reconcile the differences between his father, Chandrasekhar Rao, and Balaraju.
 The pair parted ways as Chadrasekhar went to the UK while Balaraju stayed and built a charitable hospital for local people.
 Abhiram succeeds in winning over family members, and Balaraju understands the truth behind Abhiram and his attempts.

 The film was officially announced in Hyderabad on 6 February 2014.
 Principal photography commenced from the same day and ended on 22 September 2014.
 A large portion of the film was shot in Hyderabad, Rameswaram, Nagercoil, Konaseema, Kanyakumari, Pollachi and Karaikudi in India while significant portions were shot in London and Jordan.
 The film was released worldwide on 1 October 2014 to generally positive feedback from critics.
 The film became one of the highest-grossing Telugu films of 2014.
-It was dubbed into Hindi, Malayalam and Tamil as Yevadu 2, Ekalavya and Ram Leela respectively.
+It was dubbed into Hindi as Yevadu 2, in Malayalam as Ekalavya, in Tamil and Odia as Ram Leela, and in Bengali as Sesh Abhimaan respectively.

 Plot

-Balaraju, the head of his village, lives with his wife Baby, his two sons; Chandrasekhar Rao and Bangari, and his two daughters.
+Balaraju, the head of his village, lives with his wife Baby, their two sons; Chandrasekhar Rao and Bangari, and their two daughters.
 He helps Chandrasekhar become a doctor and builds a local hospital.
 On the day it opens, Chandrasekhar comes back home with his lover Kausalya, also a doctor.
 Both express their wish to marry and settle abroad, which upsets Balaraju, leading to their separation.

 25 years later, Chandrasekhar, a successful doctor in London, tells the story to his son Abhiram and daughter Indu.
 Abhiram decides to go home to Balaraju and attempt a reconciliation.
 He meets his friend, Bunny, at the airport and goes to the village on Bunny's bike the next day.
 On the way, he witnesses a cockfight organised by Bangari and Baachi; he gets the help of Balaraju to pardon Bangari and get Baachi arrested.
 Abhiram then introduces himself as a student from London who came here to learn agricultural practices and martial arts.
 He particularly impresses Balaraju's family when he saves a child's life and so is allowed to stay with them.

 Balaraju's granddaughter Satya comes back from Hyderabad.
 Abhiram is surprised to see Satya's cultured behaviour and traditional attire, as Bunny and Abhiram previously met her in a pub in Hyderabad.
 She is equally surprised to see him; his cell phone contains photos showing how she spent her time at the pub.
 Abhiram blackmails Satya with the photos, but she then asks Bangari to get Abhiram's cell phone by telling him that Abhiram is blackmailing her.
 Their collective efforts fail, and Baachi is also dragged into the affair.